 - Pumpkin Pie Spice - You could use 2 teaspoons of this, instead of the cinnamon and nutmeg.

 - Unbaked Pie Shell - feel free to use a store-bought refrigerated pie crust to free up some time.
+A store-bought crust is not as good as this homemade version - but it will do in a pinch.

 - Fresh Pumpkin - if you have some fresh pumpkin and want to make your own pumpkin purée - that's great.